Tourism in Saudi Arabia: Religious tourism

 Tourism in Saudi Arabia still largely involves religious pilgrimages.
-Mecca receives over three million pilgrims a year during the month of Dhu al-Hijjah in Hajj, and around two million during the month of Ramadan to perform Umrah.
-During the rest of the year, Mecca receives around four million for Umrah.
+Mecca and Medina receive over three million pilgrims a year during the month of Dhu al-Hijjah in Hajj, and around two million during the month of Ramadan to perform Umrah.
+During the rest of the year, Mecca and Medina receive around four million for Umrah.
 The Hajj, or pilgrimage to the city, is one of the five pillars of Islam.
-Only Muslims are permitted in Mecca.
+Only Muslims are permitted in Mecca and Medina.

 Saudi Seasons

 It is a nation-wide tourism initiative that aims at attracting local and international tourists.
 The seasons are organized in many Saudi cities at different times throughout the year.

 There are currently 11 seasons as follows: